-Early Years practitioners use a blend of two non-statutory guidance documents, Development Matters 2020 and Birth to 5 Matters, to assess students' level of development and to inform planning.
-This blend of guidance documents is aligned with the statutory Early Learning Goals, to enable students to make progress and achieve a Good Level of Development at the end of EYFS curriculum.
+Early Years practitioners use the guidance document Development Matters 2020, to assess students' level of development and to inform planning.
+This guidance document is aligned with the statutory Early Learning Goals, to enable students to make progress and achieve a Good Level of Development at the end of EYFS curriculum.

-Prime areas:
+Prime Areas:

-- Communication and Language Development

-- Physical Development

-- Personal, Social and Emotional Development
+Communication and Language Development, Physical Development, and Personal, Social and Emotional Development

-Specific areas:
+Specific Areas:

-- Literacy

-- Mathematics

-- Understanding the World

-- Expressive Arts and Design
+Literacy, Mathematics, Understanding the World, and Expressive Arts and Design